Yongzheng Emperor Yin Zhen — Founder of the Most Autocratic Agency in History of China

 Golden Box of the Qing Dynasty Decorated with Gems — Palace Museum (Photo by Dongmaiying)

-To many people’s surprise, Yongzhen Emperor was a big fan of cosplay.
-He left many pictures of him wearing different types of clothes doing various things.
+To many people’s surprise, Yongzhen Emperor was a big cosplay fan.
+He left many pictures of him wearing different clothes and doing various things.

 Those paintings are well preserved in the Forbidden City, also named the Palace Museum, to show the world the fun side of the Yongzhen Emperor.